Translated by Allie

-When you go to most Japanese restaurants, you will come across several jars or bottles of different condiments placed on the table.
+When you eat sushi or go to Japanese restaurants, you will come across several jars or bottles of different condiments placed on the table.

 But, do you know what those condiments are or what they taste like?
 Here are some of the basic condiments found in Japanese restaurants.

 Shoyu, or soy sauce, is perhaps the most well known of Japanese condiments.
 It's a dark sauce made from fermented boiled soybeans and roasted wheat, creating a salty but pleasant, savory taste.
 You will find it not only in traditional Japanese restaurants but also in most any restaurant in Japan.